amantuladhar/amantuladhar.github.io/_posts/2016-10-03-debugging-java-application.md

 ---
 layout: post
-title:  "Debugging Java Application Running on Docker"
+title: 'Debugging Java Application Running on Docker'
-date:   2016-10-03
+description: Remote Debugging Java Application like a boss
-desc: "Remote Debugging Java Application like a bouss"
+summary: Remote Debugging Java Application like a boss
+tags: [java, debug, docker]
 keywords: "Java,Remote Debugging,remote-debugging, debugging"
-categories: [Java]
-tags: [Java,Remote,Debug,Docker]
-icon: icon-java
+minute: 1
 ---

-In this post I will explain how you can **debugging Java Application** that is running on **Docker** like a **`bouss`**.
+In this post I will explain how you can **debugging Java Application** that is running on **Docker** like a **`boss`**.
 To be precise I will explain how we can debug the application that uses `Maven`.
 I will show you how we can attach our debugger on `IntelliJ Idea`.

 Let's assume we have a `SpringBoot Application`.
 To run our application we use `mvn spring-boot:run`.
 If we were to use `IDE` directly to run our application, we can directly use `debugging` feature provided by `IDE`.
 But, when we run our application on `Docker` we execute our application with help of `command [mvn spring-boot:run]`.